Hi-Fiez/Point-of-Sale/README.md

 # Point of Sale

-This does not stop here, until now Forked to https://github.com/arm02/point-of-sale
+This does not stop here, until now Forked here (https://github.com/arm02/point-of-sale)

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.